-240 2.2 Characterizing the low-charge region
+245 2.2 Characterizing the low-charge region

-Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelec-241 tron pulse selection for string 1, optical module 1 (DOM (1,1)).
-In the low-charge region (below 242 0.25PE), we see a steep rise (in agreement with the in-time laser tests mentioned in Sec.
-1.1), then 243 a second threshold at approximately 0.13 PE.
-This is a software-defined threshold that comes from 244 a gradient-related termination condition in WaveDeform.
-The threshold was set to avoid electronic 245 noise being interpreted as PMT pulses and contaminating the low-charge region.
-This section will 246 examine the effect on the charge distribution and noise contribution by lowering the WaveDeform 247 threshold.
-The aim will be to explore the low-charge region.
-248
+Fig. 2 (right) shows the charge distributions of the selected pulses that pass the single photoelectron pulse selection for string 1, optical module 1, DOM(1,1).
+In the low-charge region (below 0.25 PE), we see a second threshold at approximately 0.13 PE.
+This is a software-defined threshold that comes from a gradient-related termination condition in WaveDeform.
+The threshold was set to avoid electronic noise being interpreted as PMT pulses and contaminating the low-charge region.